sysfce2/librats/ARCHITECTURE.md

 registry. `node.on("chat", …)` is just `App` traffic with `channel = id("chat")`.

 > Note: DHT and mDNS are *not* in this table.
 They run their own separate
-> protocols (Kademlia/KRPC over UDP, multicast DNS) and don't use the node's TCP
+> protocols (Kademlia/KRPC over UDP, multicast DNS) and don't use the node's
 > message bus at all — they only call `ctx.network.connect()` to feed discovered
 > peers into the mesh.